 Here is how to check your Ready Rig GS VEGA rollers and bands to make sure they are functioning properly, and how you can prevent damage to the rollers and bands from occurring.

 The Ready Rig GS VEGA has two 4-post roller assemblies at the top of each of the two carbon canisters.
 These rollers allow the Polycore Bands to glide safely and smoothly as you operate.

 How to check your Ready Rig GS VEGA rollers and bands:

 - Before each use, check your 4-post rollers to be sure each roller is spinning freely and easily.
 Be sure to test all 8 rollers on your rig.

 - Next, visually confirm that your VEGA Polycore Bands are in good condition; check for nicks, cuts, dents, or scuffing of the rubber.

-Check out this video where Britt shows you how to inspect your Ready Rig GS VEGA and gives you best practices to make sure it stays in top condition.
+Check out this video that shows you how to inspect your Ready Rig GS VEGA and gives you best practices to make sure it stays in top condition.

-Please note that VEGA Polycore Band failure is incredibly rare.
+Please note: VEGA PolyCore Band failure is incredibly rare.
 While this is an anomaly, our goal is to make sure this issue never happens at all.

 If you have any questions or feedback, please email email@example.com